 martin joined Watsi on February 15th, 2017.
-One year ago, martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. martin's most recent donation supported Sok Kieng, a 21-year-old man from Cambodia, to fund foot surgery.
+Two years ago, martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. martin's most recent donation supported Fikir, a playful 13-month-old baby from Ethiopia, to treat his birth condition.

 Meet Sok Kieng, a 21-year-old man with one brother and two sisters.
 Their parents are both rice farmers.
 In his free time, Sok Kieng enjoys playing football, fishing at the lake, listening to music, and helping his family at home.
 On June 1st, Sok Kieng was in an accident at work, where sharp metal cut his Achilles tendon.
 After the accident, he went to a local health center for first aid.
 While there, he was referred to our medical partner Children's Surgical Centre for more extensive treatment, as he had an infected open wound on his right heel, swelling, pain, and difficulty walking.
 On June 13th, surgeons at Kien Khleang National Rehabilitation Centre will debride the wound, and reconstruct his Achilles tendon.
 Children's Surgical Centre is seeking $991 to fund this procedure, which should enable Sok Kieng to resume working, and to doing all of the things which bring him pleasure, free from pain.
 Sok Kieng says: "I hope after surgery my right foot is healed and I am able to walk without pain."